Website

 This match reported by Michael Carey (Third Party Reference from The Daily Telegraph)

-ENGLAND failed again in the World Championship series under the Sydney Cricket Ground lights last night and their 86-run defeat by India left them surviving in the competition only by the slenderest of mathematical threads.
+ENGLAND failed again in the World Championship series under the Sydney Cricket Ground lights and their 86-run defeat by India left them surviving in the competition only by the slenderest of mathematical threads.

 While India's second win takes them into the semi-finals, England to qualify now need not only to beat Pakistan in Melbourne on Saturday but require a third Indian win, against Australia, on the same ground on Sunday.